jigerjain/CORS/README.md

 ### Demo 4: Sending credentials and cookies
 This time we would try to send some cookies and check how the server replies with new settings

+### Demo 5: Exposing Headers
+This time we would try check if browser has something which it wants to expose or not